 There is no doubt that it is part and parcel of being a Highly Sensitive Person-- HSP-- to "feel things deeply."
 HSPs really have no choice in the matter-- the 15% of the population that can be identified as "highly sensitive" are simply neurologically wired to experience life more intensely.

-One of the challenges facing many HSPs is figuring out how to live full, balanced and rewarding lives when they are constantly feel like they are living at the edge of feeling overstimulated by the inputs from the world around them.
+One of the challenges facing many HSPs is figuring out how to live full, balanced and rewarding lives when they are constantly feel like they are living at the edge of getting overstimulated by the inputs from the world around them.

-In the course of some 18-odd years of studying this sensitivity trait of ours, I have come to realize that whereas we have no choice about having intense feelings, part of successfully "navigating" life comes through recognizing and embracing that we do have a choice in terms of how we respond to those intense feelings.
+In the course of some 20-odd years of studying this sensitivity trait of ours, I have come to realize that whereas we have no choice about having intense feelings, part of successfully "navigating" life comes through recognizing and embracing that we do have a choice in terms of how we respond to those intense feelings.

 This article will explore the concept and importance of learning to "respond" to what we feel, rather than "react" to it.

-If you're not entirely sure what a "Highly Sensitive Person" is, or you're not certain whether or not you are one, I'd like to recommend that you start by reading my introductory article about the HSP trait, which also includes a link to a free online test for sensitivity.
+Before we get started, if you're not entirely sure what a "Highly Sensitive Person" is, or you're not certain whether or not you are one, I'd like to recommend that you start by reading my introductory article about the HSP trait, which also includes a link to a free online test for sensitivity.

 "Experiencing" vs. "Controlling" our Feelings